Paki (slur): "Paki-bashing"

+Reclamation

-In the 21st century, some younger British Pakistanis and other British South Asians have attempted to reclaim the word, thus drawing parallels to the LGBT reclamation of the slur "queer" and the African American reclamation of the slur "nigger".
+In the twenty-first century, some younger British Pakistanis and other British South Asians have attempted to reclaim the word, thus drawing parallels to the LGBT reclamation of the slur "queer" and the African American reclamation of the slur "nigger".
 Peterborough businessman Abdul Rahim, who produces merchandise reclaiming the word, equates it to more socially accepted terms such as "Aussie" and "Kiwi", saying that it is more similar to them than it is to "nigger", as it denotes a nationality and not a biological race.
 However, other British Pakistanis see use of the word as unacceptable even among members of their community, due to its historical usage in a negative way.

+Research

 In December 2000, the Advertising Standards Authority published research on attitudes of the British public to pejoratives.
 It ranked Paki as the tenth severest pejorative in the English language, up from seventeenth three years earlier.

 Several scholars have compared Islamophobic street violence in the 2000s and 2010s to that of Paki-bashing in the 1970s and 1980s.
-Robert Lambert notes that a key difference is that, whereas the National Front and BNP targeted all British South Asians (including Muslims, Hindus and Sikhs), the English Defence League (EDL) specifically target British Muslims.
+Robert Lambert notes that a key difference is that, whereas the National Front and BNP targeted all British South Asians (including Muslims and Sikhs), the English Defence League (EDL) specifically target British Muslims.
 Lambert also compares the media's role in fuelling "Paki-bashing" in the late 20th century to its role in fuelling Islamophobic sentiment in the early 21st century.
-Geddes notes that variations of the "Paki" racial slur are occasionally used by members of the EDL.
+Geddes said that variations of the "Paki" racial slur were occasionally used by members of the EDL.

 Canada

-The term is also used as a slur in Canada against Canadians of Pakistani descent.
-This term is also used as a slur against Canadians of other South Asian descent, along with those who are viewed as racialized Muslims.
-The term migrated to Canada around the 1970s with increased Pakistani immigration to Canada.
-In 2008, a campaign sign for an Alberta Liberal Party candidate in Edmonton was defaced when the slur was spray painted on it.
+The term is also used as a slur in Canada against South Asian Canadians.
+The term migrated to Canada around the 1970s with increased South Asian immigration to Canada.
+In 2008, a campaign sign for an Indo-Canadian Alberta Liberal Party candidate in Edmonton was defaced when the slur was spray painted on it.

 Notable uses

-Americans generally are unfamiliar with the word "Paki" as a slur because it is also just an abbreviation used by millions of people, and U.S. leaders and public figures have occasionally had to apologise for using it.
+Americans are generally unfamiliar with the term "Paki" as a slur, and U.S. leaders and public figures have occasionally had to apologise for using the term.
 In January 2002, U.S. President George W. Bush said on India–Pakistan relations that "We are working hard to convince both the Indians and the Pakis that there's a way to deal with their problems without going to war."
-After a Pakistani American journalist complained, a White House spokesman made a statement that Bush had great respect for Pakistan.
+After a Pakistani-American journalist complained, a White House spokesman made a statement that Bush had great respect for Pakistan.
 This followed an incident four years earlier, when Clinton White House adviser Sandy Berger had to apologise for referencing "Pakis" in public comments.